-After identifying devices and loading the program, the host application
+After identifying devices and loading the program, the software application

 should identify the kernels that execute on the device, and set up the kernel arguments.

-All kernels the host application interacts with are defined within the loaded
+All kernels the software application interacts with are defined within the loaded

 For XRT-managed kernels, the XRT API provides a Kernel class (